grygy/pv217-microservices-materials/04/README.md

 ### Mutiny's Fluent API

 Mutiny provides a fluent API for building reactive streams.
-It's a chain of operations in a readable and expressive manner.
-This approach simplifies complexity of asynchronous programming.
+It's a chain of operations that is readable and expressive.
+This approach simplifies the complexity of asynchronous programming.

 The design of the API is designed to be easy to read and understand what the code does.
 It's a chain of operations that are executed when the previous operation is done.